Untrustedlife/InvasionEngine/README.md

-Play the currently deployed sample game "Aniachronism" here: https://untrustedlife.github.io/InvasionEngine
+Play the currently deployed sample game "ArcaneIncursion" here: https://untrustedlife.github.io/InvasionEngine

 Invasion Engine is a professionally developed, open-source raycaster game engine that runs and embeds directly in your browser.
 Without utilizing WebGL.